Jun-Lizst/leo1234jv4/content/page/about.md

 ## Personal Statement

 Hello, My name is Jun-Liszt Li.
-I am currently working as a postdoc researcher in [David M. Sabatini lab (IOCB Boston and IOCB Prague)](https://iocbboston.org/#groups), a leading center for nutrient sensing and growth control research.
+I am currently working as a postdoc researcher in [David M. Sabatini lab (IOCB Boston and IOCB Prague)](https://www.davidsabatinilab.com/), a leading center for nutrient sensing and growth control research.
 My research focus is to understand the upstream logic of mTORC1 nutrient sensing pathway.
 At the Sabatini Lab, I have been fortunate to receive rigorous training in biochemistry and mechanistic cell biology.
 This experience not only refined my experimental precision but also shaped the way I think about scientific questions — emphasizing clarity, reproducibility, and the pursuit of fundamental molecular principles.

-Previously, I was working as a PhD graduate student in PKU-CIBR joint program of [Peking University](https://english.pku.edu.cn/).
+Previously, I received my PhD from the PKU–CIBR joint program at [Peking University](https://english.pku.edu.cn/).
 My long-term goal is to discover and characterize basic mechanisms underlying cell growth (Vascular cells and Neurons).
-In addition, I worked on next-generation gene delivery tools (rAAV vector/capsid engineering), next-generation sequencing (RNAseq/scRNAseq), Proteomics, advanced microscopic imaging (confocal/lightsheet/2p) in order to apply these technologies to explore animal physiology and address specific questions.
+During my doctoral training, I worked extensively on next-generation gene delivery technologies, including rAAV capsid engineering and vector optimization, and integrated these tools with high-throughput sequencing (RNA-seq, single-cell RNA-seq), and advanced imaging platforms (confocal, light-sheet, and two-photon microscopy) in order to apply these technologies to explore animal physiology and address specific questions.

+My long-term goal is to become a **cell biology architect — someone who defines not just mechanisms, but the construction rules of specific biological system**.
+I want to understand why certain molecular architectures are necessary, how they enforce stability and plasticity, and how altering these architectures reshapes system-level behavior.

-I would like to highlight five publications demonstrating my expertise with RNAseq/scRNAseq methods.
+I would like to highlight five publications demonstrating my expertise in molecular dissection, genetic perturbation, and system-level analysis, and that reflect my commitment to building mechanistic clarity in complex biological contexts.

 1. ***Jun-Liszt Li#*** &para;, Zhanying Bi#, Xingjun Chen#, Tianyue Ming, Baoshan Qiu, Fengzhi Li, Ziyan Feng, Daosheng Ai, Tingting Zhang, Jiayu Wang, Shuai Lin, Yiping Lu, Hu Zhao, Zhanjing Wang, Juan Huang, Fei Zhao, Hu Zhao, Yilong Wang, Wenzhi Sun✝, Woo-ping Ge✝.
 “A targeted vector for brain endothelial cell gene delivery and cerebrovascular malformation modeling.” **Nature Biomedical Engineering** **(29/10/2025)** [[PDF](https://www.nature.com/articles/s41551-025-01538-x.pdf) | [PMID: 41162685](https://pubmed.ncbi.nlm.nih.gov/41162685/) | [DOI Link](https://doi.org/10.1038/s41551-025-01538-x)]
 _**First author**_